searxng/searxng/docs/dev/reST.rst

 Templating is suitable for documentation which is created generic at the build time.
-The sphinx-jinja_ extension evaluates jinja_ templates in the :ref:`make install` (with SearXNG modules installed).
+The sphinx-jinja_ extension evaluates jinja_ templates in the :ref:`make install` (with Zhensa modules installed).
 We use this e.g. to build chapter:
 :ref:`configured engines`.
 Below the jinja directive from the :origin:`docs/admin/engines.rst` is shown: